mehulagg/gitlab/doc/development/multi_version_compatibility.md

 ### Co-ordinate

-For major or minor version updates of Rails, or Puma, you are encourage to:
+For major, or minor version updates of Rails, or Puma, you are encouraged to:

 - Engage the Quality team to thoroughly test the MR.
 - Open a [Production Change issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/new?issuable_template=change_management) prior to merging the MR.